ericbigpanda/docs.bigpanda.io/_guides/getting-started-with-bigpanda-incident-triage.md

 ![Sharing incidents in Bigpanda](/media/ShareIncident.png)

 Reduce the noise, collaborate better, and resolve issues faster with BigPanda.
-Now that you know your way around the incident feed and we've discussed snoozing, we will discuss incident analysis in [part three of our Getting Started with BigPanda guide](getting-started-with-bigpanda-incident-analysis.html).
+Now that you know your way around the incident feed and we've discussed snoozing, we will now discuss incident analysis.